 Along with flip flops, sunscreen, and a hat, I did not forget to take my collage bag with me on vacation!
 I made the following collages on rainy days and quiet evenings in a hotel in Elliot Lake, Ontario.

 As my mother clears boxes of old papers from her house, hundreds of pieces of ephemera have surfaced from previous decades, including a set of Wispy Walker paper doll clothes that I played with in the 1970’s.
-The pantsuits, nightgowns, and dresses were too unique to simply throw in the recycling bin, so I kept them to become the stars of twelve collages.
+The pantsuits, nightgowns, and dresses were too unique to simply throw in the recycling bin, so I kept them in reserve to become the stars of twelve collages.

 On a washing day, I place the white basket on the patio table, move the line into position, and grab some single socks.
 As I administer the stability of clothespins, I relish the sun on my face and the breeze that moves the tall thistles and Queen Anne’s lace.